zakarya-elmimouni/School-Mapping/README.md

 - Copy only the matching images from data/{country}/satellite/ (same filenames as labels).
 - Build the golden dataset for each country

-### 7. Prepare Global Dataset
+### 7. Prepare Global Datasets
-- run the code in scripts/create_globale_golden_dataset.py to create the global golden dataset.
+- run the code in scripts/create_global_dataset_with_txt_files.py to create the global golden dataset or the african regional dataset.

 ### 8. Train and Evaluate YOLO models
 Once the datasets are ready you can lunch the training and evaluation.